a lead character in The Betrayal

-I wanted make Emily St. Claire, the female lead in my romance novel, The Betrayal, a loving, devoted wife.
-She’s happily married to Jesse, her college sweetheart.
+I wanted make Emily St. Claire, one of the lead characters in my contemporary romance novel, The Betrayal, a loving, devoted wife.
+Emily is happily married to Jesse, her college sweetheart.
 She also put her dream of becoming a concert pianist on hold, working as an office manager so Jesse could launch his own career.
 Now he’s become successful, and it’s her turn to pursue her dream.

-Emily’s world is about to turn upside down.
+Unfortunately for Emily, her world is about to turn upside down.
 She’ll get the shock of her life when she discovers Jesse has been unfaithful.
-However, she’s nothing if not resilient.
+However, Emily is nothing if not resilient.
 She returns home to her father, and her piano, determined to follow her dreams.
-However, her life will soon take another unexpected turn.
-An unforeseen tragedy will lead her to Kyle, a man who’ll love her unconditionally.
+Then her life will soon take another unexpected turn when unforeseen tragedy leads her to Kyle, a man who’ll love her unconditionally.
 But first Kyle will have to save her from another enemy, determined to destroy her.

 I wanted Emily to be the polar opposite of Maggie Andrews, the betrayed wife in The Deception.
 Both women have been deeply hurt by their husband’s infidelity.
-A bitter, unhappy woman, Maggie uses her husband’s affair as an excuse to destroy another person’s life.
+Maggie, however, is a bitter and unhappy woman who uses her husband’s affair as an excuse to destroy another person’s life.
 She believes doing so will somehow make her feel vindicated.
 Emily, on the other hand, tries her best to handle her husband’s infidelity with grace and dignity.
 Unfortunately for her, another man will take advantage of her vulnerability.
-She’ll make a decision she will later regret, and that others will use against her.
+She will make a decision she will later regret, and that others will use against her.